 There is no need to emphasize that this is only a first approximation, and for that matter a rough one.
-What we must keep in mind, however, is that the model is not only applicable on a macro-level, to characterize an entire game, but more importantly may also be applied on a micro-level, to establish the criteria for each (relevant) step in the game play, that is, as we will further outline in section 6, for each problem situation for which an effective solution must be provided by the player/learner.
-To emphasize the relevance for service management games, we wish to add two more criteria to the model, respectively scenarios and reward, dealing with the (serious) content of the game:
+What we must keep in mind, however, is that the model is not only applicable on a macro-level, to characterize an entire game, but more importantly may also be applied on a micro-level, to establish the criteria for each (relevant) step in the game play.
+For service management games, we wish to add two more criteria to the model, namely scenarios and reward, dealing with the (serious) content of the game: